Projects & Studies

 The Armand Bayou watershed is located in southeast Harris County and encompasses portions of the cities of Houston, Pasadena, Deer Park, La Porte and Taylor Lake Village.
 Armand Bayou flows in a southward direction from its headwaters near Deer Park to its mouth at Clear Lake.
-The watershed covers about 60 square miles and includes five primary streams: Armand Bayou, Horsepen Bayou, Big Island Slough, Willowspring Creek and Spring Gully.
-There are about 86 miles of open streams within the watershed, including the primary streams and tributary channels.
-The estimated population within the Armand Bayou watershed is just over 120,000.
+The watershed covers about 59 square miles and includes five primary streams: Armand Bayou, Horsepen Bayou, Big Island Slough, Willowspring Creek and Spring Gully.
+There are about 89 miles of open streams within the watershed, including the primary streams and tributary channels.
+Based on the 2010 U.S. Census, the estimated population of the Armand Bayou watershed is 127,350.

 Armand Bayou Morning, 2003.

 Regional planning is important on Armand Bayou due to past historical flooding and future development, which is expected for this area.
 Sizable floodplains exist in areas along the main channel and in Pasadena, Deer Park and La Porte.
 The watershed is also vulnerable to storm surges from hurricanes or tropical storms.
 Structural flooding has occurred several times in the past.